marshal363/btc-insurance-company-daap/@docs/backend-new/architecture/bithedge-asset-flow-analysis.md

 2. **Claim Settlement:**
    - Protected value is calculated: (Strike Price - Current Price) × Protected BTC Amount
-   - Equivalent value in sBTC or STX is transferred from the seller's collateral to the buyer
+   - Equivalent value in STX is transferred from the seller's collateral to the buyer
    - Remaining collateral is returned to the seller

 **Implementation Details:**

 - Settlement is triggered by oracle price feeds crossing the strike threshold
-- No actual BTC is transferred; settlement occurs in sBTC or STX at current market value
+- No actual BTC is transferred; settlement occurs in STX at current market value
 - Settlement transactions execute on Stacks blockchain using smart contracts
 - In the Assisted Counterparty model, settlements are processed from the collective pool